James-R-Thomas/Basic-Old-School-Fantasy/Vault/Treasures/Rings/Ring of Spell Turning.md

 Spells cast on the wearer of this ring are reflected onto the caster.

-- **Charges:** After 2d6 spells are reflected, the ring loses its power.
+- **Charges:** After 2d6 Spells are reflected, the ring loses its power.